At Arizona debate, Santorum to get his turn in spotlight

 | MESA, Arizona

-MESA, Arizona After months on the sidelines, Rick Santorum finally gets his chance at center stage in a debate of Republican presidential candidates on Wednesday, as well as the increased scrutiny that comes with it.
+MESA, Arizona After months on the sidelines, Rick Santorum finally gets his chance at center stage in a debate of Republican candidates on Wednesday, and the increased scrutiny that comes with it.

-Santorum, surging in opinion polls, is likely to face tough questions over his strong conservative views on social issues when he and rivals Mitt Romney, Newt Gingrich and Ron Paul gather for the 8 p.m.
-EST debate sponsored by CNN.
+Santorum is surging in opinion polls and is likely to face tough questions over some of his strong social conservative views when he, Mitt Romney, Newt Gingrich and Ron Paul gather for the 8 p.m.
+EST (0100 GMT Thursday) debate sponsored by CNN.

-With the March 6 "Super Tuesday" nominating contests in 10 states approaching, this may be the last major opportunity for all the candidates to make their case before a national audience on why they should be the Republicans' choice to face President Barack Obama in the November 6 election.
+With March 6 "Super Tuesday" contests approaching, it may be the last major opportunity for all the candidates to make their case before a national audience on why they should be the Republicans' choice to face Democratic President Barack Obama in the November 6 election.

-Former Massachusetts Governor Romney, suddenly finding himself chasing Santorum after running as the seemingly inevitable nominee, needs a breakthrough performance to halt the former Pennsylvania senator's surge and restore luster to his own campaign.
+Former Massachusetts Governor Romney, suddenly finding himself chasing Santorum after seemingly running as the inevitable nominee, needs a breakthrough performance to halt the former Pennsylvanian senator's surge and restore luster to his own campaign.

-Romney proposed an overhaul of the U.S. tax system on Wednesday that would cut Americans' tax rates by 20 percent and limit deductions for the wealthy.

-Santorum needs to build on his momentum going into the Arizona and Michigan primaries on February 28 and pave the way for Super Tuesday.
+Santorum needs to build on his momentum going into the Arizona and Michigan primaries on February 28 and pave the way for Super Tuesday, when 10 states hold contests.

 "For Santorum, there are a lot of expectations," said Republican strategist Ron Bonjean.
 "Now that he has reached the superstar status, he has to perform very well.
 Any stumble by Santorum will be magnified because of his front-runner status.
 He's going to have to face these attacks head-on."

-Santorum and Romney are in a close race in Michigan, according to opinion polls, with most recent surveys showing the two divided by 4 percentage points or fewer.

-An NBC/Marist poll on Wednesday had Romney at 37 percent to Santorum at 35 percent among likely primary voters in Michigan, a statistical dead heat.

-The NBC/Marist poll gave Romney a lead of 42 percent to 27 percent over Santorum in Arizona.
-A Time/CNN poll on Tuesday found Romney ahead by 36 percent to 32 percent there.
+Santorum leads Romney in Michigan opinion polls and is catching up in Arizona where a Time/CNN poll on Tuesday found Romney ahead by just 36 percent to 32 percent.

-A Quinnipiac University poll also released on Wednesday showed Santorum up 9 percentage points nationally against his Republican rivals, at 35 percent compared to 26 percent for Romney.
-It showed Gingrich with 14 percent and Paul with 11 percent.

-Former private equity executive Romney is likely to attack Santorum over backing spending bills during his years in the Senate until he was voted out in 2006.
+Former private-equity executive Romney is likely to attack Santorum over approving spending bills during his years in the Senate until he was voted out in 2006.

 Santorum was on the defensive in Arizona on Wednesday about his time in Congress.